Technical

 1921: Fishing from Aberdeen.

-1927: Sold to The Cevic Steam Fishing Co Ltd, Fleetwood (C. H. Friswell, manager).
+1927: Sold to Cevic Steam Fishing Co Ltd, Fleetwood (Charles H. Friswell, manager).

 14.8.1931: At Campbeltown Sheriff Court, Sk.
 John Thomas Newton admitted a charge of illegal trawling in the Firth of Clyde following arrest by HMS SPEY and was fined £50 with forfeiture of net and gear.